-For us, honest and constructive feedback is a must, regardless of how well the process goes for a candidate – they need to actually know what they should work on.
+For us, honest and constructive feedback is a must, regardless of how well the process goes for a developer — they need to know what they should work on.

-This honesty is necessary to establish a partner-to-partner relationship with the candidate.
-One that is meant to be continued in the future.
+Honesty is necessary to establish a partner-to-partner relationship with the candidate developer.

-One of the most important sources of new prospects are also current TSH employees.
-A good deal of our developers are involved in tech events and other community initiatives so, as a result, they have a lot of developer friends.
-They are happy to recommend The Software House, because they know they do them a favor.
-A lot of them will, in fact, get hired, and they themselves will bring in even more interesting candidates.
+Many new recruits come from the network of current TSH employees.
+A good deal of our developers is involved in tech events and other community initiatives.
+As a result, they have a lot of developer friends.
+They are happy to recommend The Software House because they know they do them a favor.

-But remember: it’s good to tell others about your actions only if you really have something to be proud of.
+Remember: it’s good to tell others about your affairs only if you really have something to be proud of.
 So, take care of your employees first – think about marketing it later.

-I’ve just briefly explained how we make sure that there is a sizeable stream of developers The Software House can draw from.
-But how to ensure that they don’t leave us?
-There are a couple aspects to it.
+I’ve just briefly explained how we make sure that there is a sizeable stream of possibly best developers The Software House can draw from.
+But that’s just the first part in hiring developers.
+How to ensure that once you hire a software developer, they don’t leave you?

-1. Making sure it doesn’t feel like a job at all
+Making sure it doesn’t feel like a daunting job

 First of all, as a company, we tend to target the most challenging and fascinating projects.

-Once they are on board, we make sure that they know what kind of career opportunities await them at The Software House.
-Each department has its own requirements for junior, mid and senior positions.
-They are written in detail and available for all employees to see so that they can work towards a promotion efficiently and at their own pace.
+Once our app developers are board, we make sure that they know what kind of future jobs await them at The Software House.
+Each development department has its own requirements for junior, mid, and senior positions.
+They are written in detail and available for all employees to see so that they can choose their path towards a promotion efficiently and at their own pace.

-There are also a lot more, slightly less conventional ways of making sure that our developers can’t complain about lack of challenges.
-For example, in order to test new technologies, we develop various internal projects such as our HR web and mobile app.
-Our developers are also encouraged to leverage their creativity by creating content for webinars, meetups, conferences, blog articles and more.
+There are also a lot of slightly less conventional ways of making sure that developers don’t dry out from boredom.
+For example, in order to test new technologies, we develop project after project for internal use, such as our HR web and mobile apps.
+Our developers are also encouraged to spin their creativity by creating content for webinars, meetups, conferences, blog articles, and more.

-Above all, we want to trust our developers.
-They are given a lot of space and they themselves participate in creating policies that shape our organisation.
-For example, our senior developers prepare tasks and take part in job interviews for new prospects.
+Above all, when we’re hiring, we look for dedicated people that we feel we can trust.
+They are given a lot of space and they themselves participate in creating policies that shape our organization from their career experience.
+For example, our senior developers prepare tasks and take part in job interviews with new prospects.

 There is no point in running an organisation this big if you don’t trust the people that make its core processes work.

-Hiring and keeping great developers is a cycle (seriously!)
+Hiring developers and keeping them on board is a cycle (seriously!)

-You may have already noticed that, based on what I have written so far, but the process of creating a successful team of great developers in the long-term is a cycle:
+You may have already noticed that based on what I have written so far.
+The process of creating a successful development team in the long-term is a cycle:

-- You make great things and talk about them in order to draw the attention of developers.
+- You create initiatives and talk about them in order to draw the attention of software developers.

-- You get a solid pool of prospects to choose from and you hire those with the best technical and soft skills.
+- You get a solid pool of prospects to choose from and you hire a developer with the best technical and soft skills.

-- You make interesting projects and provide proper conditions for developers to thrive so that they want to stick around.
+- You engage in interesting projects and provide proper conditions for software developers to thrive so that they want to stick around.

 - By doing so, you create even more proof you can use to show potential candidates that this is the right place for them.

-Of course, you also need to actually have a business reason for going this far to attract developers.
-If you don’t believe that it’s the right way for your company, you can also (simultaneously or alternatively) turn to us – a software house which has already done all this job for you – and outsource development to a remote team of qualified, job-satisfied developers.
+Of course, you also need to actually have a business reason for going this far to attract software developers.
+If you’re looking for ready-made options, you can also (simultaneously or alternatively) turn to us – a full-stack software house that has already done all this job for you – and outsource development to a remote team of qualified, job-satisfied developers.

-Either way, you’ll end up working with experienced professionals who simply like their job.
-And in the world of software development it’s the best scenario you can imagine.
+Either way, you’ll be able to hire a developer who is an experienced, full-time professional with a strong liking for their job.
+In the world of software development, it’s the best scenario you can imagine.